aep/elfkit/NOTES.md

 I still have no idea how that even works, because how does the cpu know where the thing was loaded? anyway..

-Together with X86_64_GOTPCREL the compiler emits a LEA instruction with an offset from RIP, so for example:
+Together with for exmaple X86_64_GOTPCREL the compiler emits a LEA instruction with an offset from RIP, so for example:

 ```
     0x0: "hello"